BcorBR/AssemblyGame/readme.md

 ## 🛠️ Simulator Installation

-🛠️ How to Compile from Source Code
+🛠️ What you need to use the simulator

     Install a recent version of Go (at least 1.13) Install Git and a C compiler (on Windows, use MinGW).
     On Debian/Ubuntu-based systems, install libgl1-mesa-dev xorg-dev; on Fedora and Red Hat-based systems, install libX11-devel libXcursor-devel libXrandr-devel libXinerama-devel mesa-libGL-devel libXi-devel libXxf86vm-devel.
-    The simulator's repository is linked on tips, at the end of this README
+    The simulator is in the main directory and it's named simgo The simulator's repository is linked on tips, at the end of this README

 ---